 - You need to buy premium themes and plugins to create a performing blog.

 - You need to pay for domain and hosting.

 - You will have to manage your own backup and security

 If you want to have a video tutorial about how to create a blog using wordpress.org, here is one youtube video link.

-I saw many new bloggers lands in wordpress.com with a feeling that they are hosting their blog in WordPress itself.
-But later realize the pain that wordpress.com has limited option to explore or expand.
+I saw many new bloggers land in wordpress.com with a feeling that they are hosting their blog in WordPress itself.
+But later realize the pain that wordpress.com has limited options to explore or expand.
 Then they move to self-hosted blog using wordpress.org

-You can start your blog in wordpress.com absolutely free.
+You can start your blog on wordpress.com absolutely free.
 But you have to use their subdomain.
 For example, if you host a blog in WordPress.com your domain name will be like https://yoursite.wordpress.com.

 In the free plan, you cannot monetize your blog and WordPress will show their own ads.
 The worst part is that you won’t get anything out of the ads that WordPress.com shows in your blog.
 So if you plan to earn from your blog, better stay away from WordPress.com free plan.